-BFA from China academy of Fine Arts.
-Taught in Jingdezhen Ceramic Institute in 1989; visiting lecturer at Harvard University in 2001.
-Currently Associate Professor of Shanghai Academy of Fine Arts, Shanghai University and Director of Shanghai Artists Association.
+Kang Qing gained her BFA from the China Academy of Fine Arts.
+She taught in Jingdezhen Ceramic Institute in 1989 and was a visiting lecturer at Harvard University in 2001.
+She is currently Associate Professor of Shanghai Academy of Fine Arts, Shanghai University and Director of Shanghai Artists Association.

 2020: “Inclusive Break” German & Chinese Women Artists Invitation, Liu-haisu Art Museum, Shanghai

 2019: 10th Shanghai Art Grand Prix, Shanghai Art Museum

 2019: Ceramic with Colours, Kobe County Museum Japan

 2017: Solo exhibition: “In & Outside”, Liu-haisu Art Museum, Shanghai

 2016: ” Curve” Three major museums in Bristol and Stoke-on-Trent, UK